KnBrckr/aad-doc-manager/readme.txt

 == Future ==

-* Allow multiple document types to be managed
+* RFE Allow multiple document types to be managed
-* Allow classes of users to download a file
+* RFE Allow classes of users to download a file
-* Organize documents in folders
+* RFE Organize documents in folders
+* RFE Connect with media selctor to provide correct URL to files
+* RFE Delete from Media folder should completely deleted the related document entry
+* RFE Filter list by document type
+* RFE Sort on mime type using filter 'posts_orderby'